pguyot/Einstein/BUILDING.md

 * Building Einstein with Cocoa on macOS in 64 bit Universal
 * Building Einstein with FLTK on macOS in 64 bit with Xcode
 * Building Einstein on Linux in 64 bit
+* Building Einstein on OpenBSD in 64 bit
 * Building Einstein on Windows 10/11
 * Buidling Einstein for Android
 * Building Einstein for iOS